 \section{Perspectives for future research}

-The present paper studied the asymptotic powers of Sobolev tests under local rotationally symmetric alternatives.
-The results require minimal assumptions (only differentiability assumptions of the angular function~$f$ at zero are imposed) and they cover all Sobolev tests.
+The present paper studied the asymptotic powers of a class of Sobolev tests under natural alternatives.
+The results require minimal assumptions (only differentiability assumptions of the angular function~$f$ at zero are imposed) and they cover the whole class of Sobolev tests.
 The consistency rate of an arbitrary Sobolev test and the corresponding asymptotic powers were obtained under \emph{almost all} rotationally symmetric distributions.
 To be more specific, if the angular function~$f$ is infinitely many times differentiable at zero with~$f^{\underline{k}}(0)=0$ for any positive integer~$k$ (consider for instance the function~$f$ such that~$f(s)=1+\exp(-1/s^2)$ for~$s\neq 0$ and~$f(0)=1$), then our results only state that all Sobolev tests will be blind to local alternatives in~$\kappa_n\sim n^{-1/(2q)}$ irrespective of the positive integer~$q$.
 As a corollary, consistency rates in this particular case remain unknown (consistency follows from Theorem~4.4 in \citealp{Gine1975}).
 The consistency rate and resulting local powers could be explored in future work, even though this may be of academic interest only (one may argue that if a test does not show polynomial consistency rates in a specific parametric model, then this test is in any case of low practical relevance in that model).